11 Best Jobs Without Resume (And Where to Find Them)

 Not exactly.
 Everything depends on the industry and career level.
 For example, you'll struggle to find a corporate IT or finance position without a well-crafted resume.
 Yet, there is a variety of jobs that don't need a resume (and sometimes don't even require experience).
 Companies that hire without a resume simply use different ways of communication during the hiring process.

-Don’t have a resume but the employer insists that you send one?
+Don't have a resume but the employer insists that you send one?
 Contact our local resume writing services for help.
-A resume creator from Resumeperk.com can write your resume from the ground up so that you could impress the pickiest hiring managers.
+A resume creator from Resumeperk.com can write your resume from the ground up so that you can impress the pickiest hiring managers.
 We offer custom writing and urgent delivery in as little as 24 hours.

 Top Jobs You Can Get Without a Resume

-Most of the jobs that don’t require a resume are the entry-level ones and don’t need any prior experience.
+Most of the jobs that don't require a resume are entry-level ones and don't need any prior experience.
 Thus, they are perfect for college graduates and anyone considering a substantial career change.
 Consider your talents and interests, and pay attention to these career opportunities:

 1. Customer service representative

 Careers in customer service are a go-to option for anyone who enjoys working with people.
 This career path is easy to enter even without prior experience.
-Most of them don’t require a resume either.
+Most of them don't require a resume either.
 Customer service reps help the clients understand the product or service, process orders and handle complaints.
 Since the role implies heavy customer interaction, the ability to work in a team, communication skills and persuasion skills are necessary.
-If you hesitate because of a lack of experience, don’t worry.
-Companies typically will provide you with an ideal employee handbook and any other training materials that you’ll need to excel in a position.
+If you hesitate because of a lack of experience, don't worry.
+Companies typically will provide you with an ideal employee handbook and any other training materials that you'll need to excel in a position.
+Administrative duties may include social media management, but again usually no resume is needed.

 2. Nanny

 If taking care of children is your passion, consider working as a nanny or a babysitter.
-Entry-level positions don’t require any experience, and you can work for someone in your neighborhood.
-As a rule, nannies do the cleaning tasks, prepare meals for children, read and play with them.
-Among the personal traits you’ll need for this job are flexibility, good judgement, creativity and patience.
-A driver’s license is also a must.
+Entry-level positions don't require any experience, and you can work for someone in your neighborhood.
+As a rule, nannies do the cleaning tasks, prepare meals for children, and read and play with them.
+Among the personal traits you'll need for this job are flexibility, good judgement, creativity, and patience.
+A driver's license is also a must.
 On average, nannies get paid $19 per hour.
+Were you invited for a video interview instead of a traditional one?

 3. Medical assistant